-On 20 December, MSF France held a Press conference in Nairobi to announce that it would leave the Tanzania camps around Christmas.
+On 20 December 1994, MSF France held a press conference in Nairobi to announce that it would leave the Tanzania camps around Christmas.
 The journalists who attended were tired of hearing about those 'genocidal refugees.'
 They thought they'd already covered the issue a month ago when MSF withdrew from the Zaire camps.
-The New York office distributed a Press release.
+The MSF USA office issued a press release.
 The MSF France coordinator in Tanzania drafted a statement for use by the sections to help them respond more fully to journalists on MSF's dilemma.

-"MSF withdraws teams from Rwandan Refugee Camps in Tanzania" MSF USA Press release, New York, 20 December 1994 (in English).
+4 'MSF Withdraws Teams from Rwandan Refugee Camps in Tanzania,' MSF USA Press Release, New York, 20 December 1994 (in English).

-Since May this year when the Rwandan refugees fled to Tanzania, Medecins sans Frontieres/Doctors without borders (MSF) has been running basic health programs for 75% of all refugees in the Tanzanian camps.
+Since May this year when the Rwandan refugees fled to Tanzania, Médecins Sans Frontières/Doctors without Borders (MSF) has been running basic health programs for 75% of all refugees in the Tanzanian camps.
 There are 400,000 Rwandan refugees in Tanzanian.

-This weekend Medecins sans Frontieres France withdrew its teams and ceased all operations in the Rwandan refugee camps of Tanzania, to protest against the abuse of humanitarian assistance in the camps.
+This weekend MSF France withdrew its teams and ceased all operations in the Rwandan refugee camps of Tanzania, to protest against the abuse of humanitarian assistance in the camps.

-"It is unacceptable that the international community allows humanitarian aid to so openly strengthen and legitimise the power of leaders of a regime which organized and perpetrated a genocide, "said Fiona Terry, Medecins sans frontieres/Doctors Without Borders field coordinator.
+"It is unacceptable that the international community allows humanitarian aid to so openly strengthen and legitimise the power of leaders of a regime which organized and perpetrated a genocide," said Fiona Terry, Médecins Sans Frontières /Doctors Without Borders field coordinator.

 Those leaders in the camps of Tanzania are the official and paid mediators between the aid agencies and the refugees.
-The leaders even select the candidates for the refugee police force or "guardians", thus institutionalising their power.
+The leaders even select the candidates for the refugee police force or "guardians," thus institutionalising their power.